Iubenda logo

 • Or, you can add your disclaimers in your Terms and Conditions document!

-Terms and Conditions are not always mandatory but strongly recommended as necessary for setting how your product, service or content may be used, in a legally binding way.
+Terms and Conditions are not always mandatory but strongly recommended for setting how your product, service or content may be used, in a legally binding way.
+However, they become mandatory if you have an e-commerce, as they define the conditions of sale of your store.

 🔍 Want to learn more?
 Read our post for 5 reasons why you need Terms and Conditions.